-These financial statements have also been approved, in its capacity as trustee, by the Board of Directors of MD Financial Management Inc. The financial statements have been prepared by management in accordance with International Financial Reporting Standards.
+The financial statements have been prepared by management in accordance with International Financial Reporting Standards.
 When alternative accounting methods exist, management has chosen those it deems most appropriate in the circumstances.
 Management has, where required, made these judgments and estimates on a reasonable basis to ensure that the financial statements are presented fairly in all material respects.
 Management also maintains strong internal controls to provide reasonable assurance that the financial information provided is reliable and accurate, that the funds' assets are appropriately accounted for and safeguarded, and that any compliance requirements arising under corporate legislation, securities regulations and internal codes of business conduct are strictly adhered to.

-The Board of Directors of MD Financial Management Inc. are responsible to ensure that management fulfils its responsibilities for financial reporting and is ultimately responsible for reviewing and approving the financial statements as outlined above.
+The Board of Directors of MD Financial Management Inc. and MD Growth Investments Limited are responsible to ensure that management fulfills its responsibilities for financial reporting and is ultimately responsible for reviewing and approving the respective financial statements as outlined above.

-The Board of Directors meets with management and the external auditors periodically to discuss internal control, accounting and auditing matters and financial reporting issues, to satisfy themselves that each party has properly discharged its responsibilities.
-The Board reviews unaudited semi-annual financial statements and audited annual financial statements including the external auditors' report thereon.
-The Board considers these findings when making its ultimate approval of the financial statements for issuance.
-The Board also reviews the appointment of the external auditor annually.
+The Board of Directors for MD Financial Management Inc. and MD Growth Investments Limited ("the Boards"), meet with the external auditors periodically to discuss internal control, accounting and auditing matters and financial reporting issues in order to satisfy themselves that each party's Board of Directors has properly discharged its statutory responsibilities with regard to financial reporting.
+The Boards review unaudited semi-annual financial statements and audited annual financial statements including the external auditors' report thereon.
+The Boards consider these findings when making their ultimate approval of the financial statements for issuance.
+The Boards also review the appointment of the external auditors annually.